universal-geocoder/universal-geocoder-js/docs/provider_usage/locationiq.md

-# OpenStreetMap (Nominatim) Usage
+# LocationIQ Usage

 ## Options

-- `userAgent` (required if default host): a User-Agent identifying your application is needed to use Nominatim (see https://operations.osmfoundation.org/policies/nominatim/)
-- `referer`: if you want to set a Referer as well
-- `host` (default: "nominatim.openstreetmap.org"): to use another host
 - `countryCodes`: to restrict the results to one or more countries (ISO 3166 alpha 2 country codes)
+- `source` (default: "locationiq"): set it to "nominatim" to have only results from OpenStreetMap data

 ## `geocode` parameters